Updated: May 20th, 2026

 In every row, the shapes in the left and center frames are combined to make the shape in the right frame.

 In the bottom row are a yellow circle, an upright blue triangle, an upside-down white triangle, and a blue star.
-They combine to make the shape in answer choice a, which is the correct answer.
-Answer choice c is incorrect as it swaps the colors of the triangles and stars, and answer choices b and d are missing elements.
+They combine to make the shape in answer A, which is the correct answer.

 17 | 4 | 34 | 8 | 68 | 12 | ? | ?